Visit the institution website for COVID‑19 updates

-As well as an undergraduate degree in a related subject, you should have a level of practical experience in a relevant area.
+You should have (or expect to be awarded) an undergraduate degree of at least upper second class standard in a relevant/related subject as well a level of practical experience in a relevant area.

 Months of entry